yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

 ### 4.2 Deploying The App :

-go to railway and add the service as github repo and choose the repo and after we need to config the varaible of environment to make jar work correctly
+go to railway and add the service as github repo and choose the repo and after we need to config the variable of environment to make jar work correctly
 ---
 ### 4.2.1 Configuring Production Environment Variable :
-we should go to the site of Railway and add the varaible like : <br>
+we should go to the site of Railway and add the variable like : <br>
 JWT_SECRET <br>
 Refresh_Token_Expire <br>
 Access_Token_Expire ... <br>